jeremyosborne/llogger/README.md

 to keep the semantics of the names intact.

 The itches that this logger scratches for me:
 * Most of my output is strings, not objects.
-(Not out to recreate console.log.)
 * Simple solution to log synchronous processes where I wanted sections of the output to scream out at me.

-* Not interested in storing the output of the logs to files.
+What I'm not intending to solve with this logger:
+* Not out to recreate console.log or inspect.
+They're great.
+If you need them, use them.
+* Not interested in making a file friendly logger (although the log messages shouldn't look TOO bad if stored in a file).

 ## Install

 `npm install llogger`

+## Test (includes visual only tests that demonstrate each method)

+Once installed (and you're in the logger/ directory): `npm test`

 ## Usage